danilodelucio/DL_TornadoShader/README.md

 > [!IMPORTANT]
 > _Technically, you can apply this Shader to any object.
 However, I strongly recommend using the geometry shown above, since it already carries the tornado look._ <br>
-> _If you scale it or apply the Shader to a different object, you’ll likely need to re‑adjust the settings from scratch._
+> _If you **apply** the scale and/or assign the Shader to a different object, you’ll likely need to re‑adjust the settings from scratch._

 # Supporters 💪
 > 😞